-Shanghai is the city most popular amongst expats, and the Chinese government typically makes it very easy for foreigners to open a business there from scratch.
+Shanghai is the city most popular amongst Western immigrants, and the Chinese government typically makes it very easy for foreigners to open a business there from scratch.

 During my time in Shanghai, there were two non-food places owned by foreigners that I loved :